 Paradis is expected to miss at least six games while nursing the injury and could remain sidelined for the rest of the 2018 season.
 It's a tough break for the fifth-year pro, who will miss a substantial amount of time during a contract year.
 As long as Paradis remains sidelined, Connor McGovern could serve as the Broncos' starting center.

 Paradis (ankle) is believed to have suffered a fractured fibula during Sunday's game against the Texans, Mike Klis of 9News Denver reports.

-If Paradis' injury is confirmed to be a fractured fibula, the starting center should be expected to miss the remainder of the season on injured reserve.
+If Paradis' injury is confirmed to be a fractured fibula, the starting center is expected to miss at least six weeks and perhaps the remainder of the season.
 Connor McGovern could remain Denver's starting center for the foreseeable future due to the severity of Paradis' injury, in which case Elijah Wilkinson would continue to suit up as the team's starting right guard.

 Paradis will not return to Sunday's game against the Texans due to an ankle injury, Mike Klis of 9News Denver reports.